-To begin using VMware Cloud on AWS to run workloads in your SDDC, you'll need to set up a network connecting your on-premises data center to the SDDC.
+To begin using VMware Cloud on AWS to run workloads in your SDDC, you'll need to set up a secure network connection between your on-premises data center and the SDDC.
 This network can include a dedicated connection over AWS Direct Connect, an IPsec VPN, or both.

-If you just want to set up a route-based VPN connecting your on-premises data center to your SDDC over the Internet, follow these steps.
+To learn more about the options for setting up that connection, use the Networking and Security Dashboard.
+If you just want to quickly set up a route-based VPN connecting your on-premises data center to your SDDC over the Internet, follow these steps.

 Procedure